dialex/workshop-iot-api/api-caller/README.md

 - [ ] snapshot/tag (save configs)
 - [X] diff buttons with diff calls
 - [ ] ~~redo everything is Javascript~~
+- [ ] create a webhook to AWS and call it

 ## Reference material